Practice Independent Living Skills

 We use social enterprise as a tool for creativity and budgeting skills

-From running the tuck shop at our William Street Centre, through to selling house and garden plants at our Berrywood Road Centre, we actively engage and planning what we will do, identifying roles so everyone who wants can be engaged, then making and selling the product.
+From running the tuck shop at our William Street Centre to selling house and garden plants at our Berrywood Road Centre, we actively engage in planning what we will do, identifying roles so everyone who wants to can be engaged, and then making and selling the product.

 Spectrum supports Out in the Community